genny-project/genny-main/README.md

 Alyson - This is a React based generic frontend that processes cmds and data sent from the backend and displays the requested display and data.
 It has integrated Keycloak security and Vertx integration for messaging.

-Kie-client - This Vertx service bridges the Vertx bus with the api driven kie-services.

 Social - This Vertx service manages external social media data querying.

-RulesService - This Vertx service performs fast Esper/Drools Complex Event Processing (CEP)
+Wildfly-RulesService - This Wildfly Rules engine service performs fast Esper/Drools Complex Event Processing (CEP) RulesService - This Vertx service performs fast Esper/Drools Complex Event Processing (CEP)

+to install:

+(1) create a project folder called 'genny'

+mkdir genny

+(2) enter the genny folder and pull the genny-main project from git

+cd genny
+git clone -b v2.4.0 https://github.com/genny-project/genny-main

+(3) Now fetch all the other projects

+cd genny-main
+./cyrusClone.sh

+(4) Now build them all
+./cyrusBuild.sh

 To run: (simple)

-run the docker versions on your local machine -> ./run.sh
+run the docker versions on your local machine -> ./run.sh <project> up